How READcycle works, step by step

 • Mix of Books.

 • We got a big mix of books.
-Some sold better, like current books for older kids, chapter books, fiction and non-fiction, graphic novels.
+Some sold better, like current books for older kids, chapter books, fiction and non-fiction, graphic novels

 • Sales tricks.

-• We discovered tricks like the “mystery box” - a box that looks like a book, with a secret pair of books inside plus some Hershey kisses - sold quite a few!
+• We discovered tricks like the “mystery box” - a box that looks like a book, with a secret pair of books inside

 Organize, Donate, Sell